 I make bread on a regular basis – even if I don’t always blog about it.
 I often find a happy groove while I bake, and kneading bread feels therapeutic.
-But sometimes I’m in such a zen state while working on my bread that I forget how many cups of flour I measured or I forget to include the salt.
+But sometimes I’m in such a Zen state while working the dough that I forget how many cups of flour I measured.
+On more than one occasion, I forgot the salt.

 Salt’s Important Role

 Salt plays an important role in baking.
-No matter if you’re making pizza dough, bread boules, or rolls, salt takes your bread to the next level in the following ways.
+No matter if you’re making pizza dough, bread boules, or sourdough discard rolls, salt takes your bread to the next level in the following ways.

 It Adds Flavor

 In the right concentrations, salt makes everything taste better.
 When used in small amounts, salt reduces bitter flavors and enhances sweet, making your dessert bread divine.
 In larger amounts, it reduces the sweet and enhances umami, so your savory recipes stand out.

 If you forget the salt, your bread will likely taste bland unless you have other ingredients to compensate.